New report outlines recommendations for change and calls for sign-up from historic environment practitioners, developers and planners.

 This is a group of professionals within the industry who formed a working party to think creatively and radically about how we practise and how the PPS may best be implemented.
 The Group was made up of individuals (Mike Heyworth, Chris Gosden, Liz Peace, Stewart Bryant, Pete Hinton, Adrian Olivier, Duncan Brown, Adrian Tindall, Karen Bewick, Roger Thomas and Taryn Nixon, Jo Evans, Matthew Slocomb and Frank Kelsall), but between them the group can reach

-The group was formed at IfA’s 2010 conference, in Southport, which is where the group takes its name from.
+The group was formed at CIfA’s 2010 conference, in Southport, which is where the group takes its name from.

 The main deliverable was a report, containing recommendations for a framework of guidance and other products that would help realise the aspirations of PPS5.
 It contains the specification for the tools and rules we will need for the job – ie the revised advice and guidance (for planners, the archaeological sector and others) on how to realise public benefits from archaeology, new methods for assessing significance and sharing it, new ways for measuring our performance, and new structures for working across the sector and with the development industry.

-For more information about the group and this project, please download the group’s draft position paper.
+For more information about the group and this project, please download the group’s draft position paper (PDF file).
 For information on the consultation process used to develop the final report please go to the consultation page.